-This brochure provides important advice for healthcare professionals on the use of Emtricitabine/Tenofovir for the treatment of HIV-1 infected children and adolescents aged 12 to <18 Years
+This brochure provides important advice on the management of potential renal and bone effects of tenofovir in HIV-1 and chronic HBV infected children and adolescents aged 12 to <18 years, and on the dosing recommendations for tenofovir in this population

-Important Points to Consider
+Important points to consider

-- A multidisciplinary approach is recommended for the management of children and adolescents - Check all patients' creatinine clearance and serum phosphate before starting tenofovir therapy - ✓ During tenofovir therapy, renal function (creatinine clearance and serum phosphate) should be assessed regularly (after two to four weeks of treatment, after three months of treatment and every three to six months thereafter in patients without renal risk factors) (see Table 1) - In patients at risk for renal impairment a more frequent monitoring of renal function is required - ✓ Tenofovir should not be used in children or adolescents with renal impairment - ✓ Re-evaluate renal function within 1 week if serum phosphate is confirmed to be <3.0 mg/dL (0.96 mmol/L) during tenofovir therapy - If renal abnormalities are suspected or detected consult with a nephrologist to consider interrupting tenofovir therapy.
-Also consider interrupting treatment with tenofovir in case of progressive decline of renal function when no other cause has been identified - ✓ Avoid concurrent or recent use of nephrotoxic medicinal products - Tenofovir may cause a reduction in bone mineral density (BMD).
-The effects of tenofovir associated changes in BMD on long term bone health and future fracture risk are currently unknown in children and adolescents - If bone abnormalities are suspected or detected, consult with an endocrinologist and/or a nephrologist
+- ✓ A multidisciplinary approach is recommended for the management of children and adolescents - ✓ There is an increased risk of renal disease in HIV and HBV infected patients associated with tenofovir disoproxil fumarate-containing products - ✓ Check all patients' creatinine clearance and serum phosphate before starting tenofovir therapy - ✓ During tenofovir therapy, renal function (creatinine clearance and serum phosphate) should be assessed regularly (after two to four weeks of treatment, after three months of treatment and every three to six months thereafter in patients without renal risk factors) (see Table 1) - ✓ In patients at risk for renal impairment a more frequent monitoring of renal function is required - ✓ Tenofovir is not recommended for use in patients aged 12 to < 18 years with renal impairment - ✓ Re-evaluate renal function within 1 week if serum phosphate is confirmed to be <3.0 mg/dL (0.96 mmol/L) during tenofovir therapy in any patient aged 12 to < 18 years - ✓ If renal abnormalities are suspected or detected consult with a nephrologist to consider interrupting tenofovir therapy.
+Also consider interrupting treatment with tenofovir in case of progressive decline of renal function when no other cause has been identified - ✓ Avoid concurrent or recent use of nephrotoxic medicinal products

+- ✓ Tenofovir may cause a reduction in bone mineral density (BMD).
+The effects of tenofovir associated changes in BMD on long term bone health and future fracture risk are currently unknown in children and adolescents - ✓ If bone abnormalities are suspected or detected, consult with an endocrinologist and/or a nephrologist